perez987/Intel-UHD-630-on-macOS/README.md

 ![Intel 630](i9.jpg?raw=true)

-## How to set the integrated graphics card Intel UHD Graphics 630 Coffee Lake (i7-9700) in headless mode (no cable to monitor) to be used by macOS (Catalina, Big Sur or Monterey) in computing and video encoding tasks, or setting it as the main card connected to monitor.
+## How to set the integrated graphics card Intel UHD Graphics 630 Coffee Lake (i7-9700) in headless mode (no cable to monitor) to be used by macOS (Catalina, Big Sur or Monterey) in computing and video encoding tasks or setting it as the main card.

 **Note**: based on